wpilibsuite/frc-docs/source/docs/software/advanced-controls/introduction/tuning-turret.rst

 In general: the more voltage that is applied to the motor, the faster the motor (and turret) will spin.
 Once voltage is removed, friction and back-EMF slowly decrease the spinning until the turret stops.
 We want to make the turret rotate to a given position.

-Like in the case of the :ref:`vertical arm <docs/software/advanced-controls/introduction/tuning-vertical-arm:Tuning a Vertical Arm Position Controller>`, and unlike the case of the :ref:`flywheel <docs/software/advanced-controls/introduction/tuning-flywheel:Tuning a Flyhweel Velocity Controller>`, we are trying to control the *position* rather than the *velocity* of our mechanism.
+Like in the case of the :ref:`vertical arm <docs/software/advanced-controls/introduction/tuning-vertical-arm:Tuning a Vertical Arm Position Controller>`, and unlike the case of the :ref:`flywheel <docs/software/advanced-controls/introduction/tuning-flywheel:Tuning a Flywheel Velocity Controller>`, we are trying to control the *position* rather than the *velocity* of our mechanism.

 In the case of the flywheel *velocity* controller we could achieve good control performance with feedforward alone.
 However, it is very hard to predict how much voltage will cause a certain total change in *position* (time can turn even small errors in velocity into very big errors in position).
 In this case, we cannot rely on feedforward control alone - as with the vertical arm, we will need a feedback controller.